 This is the commercial arm of the BBC, and its activities are not covered by the main BBC blanket licence.
 There is a separate licence for which the fee has to be split between MCPS and PRS.
-This licence includes the provision of BBC channels to the Republic of Ireland on the BSKYB platform.
-These fees, including the supply of channels to Ireland, are divided equally between the two societies in accordance with the standard practice for broadcast licences.
-This was agreed by the Distribution Committee in May 2012 and July 2019.
+This licence includes the provision of BBC channels to the Republic of Ireland on the Sky platform.
+This particular element is a performing element only.
+MCPS Production Music can be used in non-programme material created in the UK but which is only made available in selected channels broadcasting to Europe, Middle East and Africa.
+The remainder of the fee is divided equally between the two societies in accordance with the standard practice for broadcast licences.
+This was agreed by the Distribution Committee in January 2023.